 High School Graduation Requirements in Alaska

-In Alaska, high school students must earn at least 21 credits to graduate.
-The State Board of Education & Early Development requires students to earn four credits in language arts, two credits in science, two in math and one credit in health/physical education.
-Graduates must also have three credits in social studies, including one-half credit in Alaska history which students can earn by demonstrating mastery of the state standards.
+In Alaska, high school students must earn at least 22.5 credits to graduate.
+The State Board of Education & Early Development requires students to earn four credits in English, three credits in science, three in math and two credits in health/physical education.
+Graduates must also have three-and-a-half credits in social studies, including one-half credit in Alaska history which students can earn by demonstrating mastery of the state standards.

 Earning a GED Credential

 Alaska also awards the State of Alaska High School Diploma By Examination to all those who successfully complete the General Education Development or GED exam.
-Although Alaska requires GED candidates to be 18, exceptions are made for 16-17-year-old test takers who provide a withdrawal slip from the last high school they attended, a legal emancipation document or written consent from a parent or guardian.
+Although Alaska requires GED candidates to be 18, exceptions are made for 16 and 17-year-old test takers who provide a withdrawal slip from the last high school they attended, a legal emancipation document or written consent from a parent or guardian.

 - Reasoning through Language Arts - This 150-minute test assesses reading and writing skills.
 Test takers analyze and interpret reading selections and revise sentences and passages using clear and effective language.
 The test includes a 45-minute essay.

 - Mathematical Reasoning - Problem-solving skills are the main focus of this 115-minute test that includes real-life scenarios involving percents, proportion and averages.
 Questions also cover problems in algebra and geometry.
-Calculators can be used for most of the questions on the test.
+Calculators can be used for the second part of the test.